MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/xbox-integrated-multiplayer/xim-unity-uwp-il2cpp.md

 ## Overview

-Windows Runtime Support for IL2CPP in Unity
+Windows Runtime Support for IL2CPP (Intermediate Language to C++) in Unity

-With the release of Unity 5.6f3 the engine has included a new feature that enables developers to use Windows Runtime (WinRT) components directly in script by including them in the game project directly.
-Until 5.6 developers have needed a plugin, or dll to support any platform feature (including Xbox Integrated Multiplayer) from game script in UWP.
+With the release of Unity 5.6f3, the engine has included a new feature that enables developers to use Windows Runtime (WinRT) components directly in script by including them in the game project directly.
+Until version 5.6, developers have needed a plugin, or dll to support any platform feature (including Xbox Integrated Multiplayer) from game script in UWP.
 This new projection layer removes the plugin requirement, and introduces a new and simplified workflow supported only with games that choose the IL2CPP scripting backend.

 - For more information on how to get started with using WinRT and Unity, see the [Unity documentation](https://docs.unity3d.com/Manual/IL2CPP-WindowsRuntimeSupport.html).
 - For more information on how to add Xbox Live support to Unity using IL2CPP, see the [Xbox Live documentation](https://docs.microsoft.com/windows/uwp/xbox-live/get-started-with-partner/partner-add-xbox-live-to-unity-uwp) on the subject.